 A first careful attempt at creating an off-road vehicle wearing the Raging Bull logo was the Cheetah back in 1977, although not built at the factory in Sant'Agata but in the United States, it was still the first of its kind to wear the Lamborghini logo, sadly this project was halted early on in the development.
 Next up was the LM001 prototype, Lamborghini Military prototype number 1, similar to the Cheetah as the engine was again a V8 from the United States positioned at the rear of the car, resulting in a weight balance that would keep the engineers up for days in a row … another short-lived concept.

-Third strike was a giant step in the right direction however, Lamborghini developed a completely new chassis design and mounted their famous V12 engine in the front of the car, it was taken from the Countach LP500S model at that time and turned the LMA002 into a viable option for dune hopping, the actual prototype was shown to the public on the 1982 Geneva Auto Show.
+The third strike was a giant step in the right direction however, Lamborghini developed a completely new chassis design and mounted their famous V12 engine in the front of the car, it was taken from the Countach LP500S model at that time and turned the LMA002 into a viable option for dune hopping, the actual prototype was shown to the public at the 1982 Geneva Auto Show.